Red Devils Motorcycle Club: Formation

 The Red Devils MC were initially founded in Karlstad, Sweden in 2001.
 A charter emerged the following year in the United States in Massachusetts.
-A Red Devils charter would then go on to be established in Belgium in 2003, and later, expand into other countries.
+The Red Devils charter would then go on to be established in Belgium in 2003, and later, expand into other countries.

 Criminal allegations and incidents

 Australia

 A shooting attack on Red Devils MC member Daniel Pegoraro occurred in 2013.
 Pegoraro sustained injuries but survived the attack.
 It is speculated that the ambush had to do with an ongoing dispute between the Hells Angels and the Bandidos Motorcycle Club.

 The Melbourne chapter Red Devils clubhouse was raided by police in 2015 after a number of bullets were fired at their Clayton South clubhouse.
 Members of the motorcycle club ended up being charged with liquor licensing breaches and firearms offenses.

 Canada

 The Red Devils Motorcycle Club currently has 18 charters in Canada.
 As part of an investigation into outlaw motorcycle club activities in New Brunswick, Canada, two members of the Red Devils MC - along with two Hells Angels members - were arrested in April 2020 by the Royal Canadian Mounted Police in relation to organized crime, drugs and money laundering.

 Matthew Quattrociocchi, a member of the Red Devils MC Hamilton Charter, was charged with assault and possession of a weapon in June 2020 after he had beat a member of the rival Outlaws Motorcycle Club with a baseball bat in broad daylight near a St. Catharines convenience store in the Niagara region.
 The incident was caught on video via security camera footage.